A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Numerical Experiments

-Similar results are also observed from Figure~\ref{fig:varying_prediction_bias_estimated_ps},~\ref{fig:varying_prediction_noise_known_ps},~\ref{fig:varying_prediction_bias_known_ps}.
-The simulation results demonstrate that under non-monotone missingness patterns with MAR assumption for the missing mechanism, the proposed PS-PPI approach can produce consistent estimation and valid inference with efficiency no worse than WCCA when the propensity score model is correctly estimated or known.
-Such consistency and validity in inference are irrelevant to the quality of the ML predictions.
-Furthermore, when precise ML predictions are available, PS-PPI achieves greater estimation efficiency compared to WCCA.
+Similar findings are observed from Figure~\ref{fig:varying_prediction_bias_estimated_ps},~\ref{fig:varying_prediction_noise_known_ps},~\ref{fig:varying_prediction_bias_known_ps} in the Supplementary Materials.
+The simulation results demonstrate that under non-monotone missingness patterns with the MAR assumption for the missing mechanism, the proposed PS-PPI approach can produce consistent estimates and valid inference with efficiency dominance over WCCA when the propensity score model is correctly estimated or known.
+Such consistency and validity in inference hold regardless of the quality of the ML predictions.
+Furthermore, when precise ML predictions are available, PS-PPI is much more efficient than WCCA.
 This corroborates our theoretical results.

-\paragraph{Robustness against propensity score model misspecification} The simulation results under misspecified propensity score models are shown in Figure~\ref{fig:varying_prediction_noise_misspecified_ps} and~\ref{fig:varying_prediction_bias_misspecified_ps}.
+\paragraph{Robustness against propensity score model misspecification} The simulation results under misspecified propensity score models are shown in Figure~\ref{fig:varying_prediction_noise_misspecified_ps} and~\ref{fig:varying_prediction_bias_misspecified_ps} in the Supplementary Materials.
 Note that WCCA and PS-PPI are the only two methods that are impacted by the propensity score model specification.
-When propensity score model is misspecified in terms of the covariates, all the methods show a degree of performance in the width of the 95\% CIs similar to the one shown in Figure~\ref{fig:varying_prediction_noise_estimated_ps}.
+When the propensity score model is misspecified in terms of the covariates, all the methods show a degree of performance in the width of the 95\% CIs similar to the one shown in Figure~\ref{fig:varying_prediction_noise_estimated_ps}.
 In terms of the coverage rate, Figure~\ref{fig:varying_prediction_noise_misspecified_ps} and~\ref{fig:varying_prediction_bias_misspecified_ps} show that WCCA fails to achieve the nominal 95\% coverage rate for $\beta_0$ and $\beta_1$.
-PS-PPI achieve the 95\% coverage rate when the ML predictions are sufficiently precise, while these coverage rates decline when the quality of ML predictions degrades.
+PS-PPI achieves the 95\% coverage rate when the ML predictions are sufficiently precise, while these coverage rates decline when the quality of ML predictions degrades.
 However, it can be seen that the coverage rates from PS-PPI still consistently outperform the WCCA baseline.
-Furthermore, PS-PPI also maintains a higher coverage rate compared to the PPI method, which only utilizes the fully-observed and missing-outcome subsets of data.
+Furthermore, PS-PPI also maintains a higher coverage rate and narrower intervals compared to the PPI\texttt{++} method, which only utilizes the fully-observed and missing-outcome subsets of data.